KeerthiSagarSN/linearalgebra/README.md

 ## License

-This project is open source.
-Please check with the author for specific license terms.
+This project is licensed under the MIT License - see the LICENSE file for details.
 ## Author

 **Keerthi Sagar SN**